enterprisemediawiki/meza/.github/ISSUE_TEMPLATE.md

 ### Issue details

-Please provide any error messages you receieved.
+Please provide any error messages you receieved and, if possible, steps to reproduce it.
 Consider reporting relevant data from /opt/meza/logs